yegekucuk/git2mind/README.md

 ## 🙏 Acknowledgments

-- Inspired by the need to make codebases more accessible to AI models
+- Inspired by the need to make repositories more accessible to AI models
 - Built with Python standard library for maximum compatibility

 ## 📝 License

-- Author: Yunus Ege Küçük.
+- Author: Yunus Ege Küçük
 - MIT License - see [LICENSE](LICENSE) file for details